wurujiepku/wurujiepku.github.io/index.md

 Concepts in each sentence may contain different relationships.
 The import is that the concepts shown in the picture satisfy the sentence.

 For example, if sentence is "animal tree", following three pictures are **all right**.
-There are "animal with tree", "animal on tree", "animal in tree".
+There are "animal with tree" (left below), "animal on tree" (middle below), "animal in tree" (right below).

 ![image](https://bongard-ow.s3.ap-northeast-2.amazonaws.com/images/tutorial/2.jpg)

 **Almost most importantly**, each picture in **2nd row** satisfy the corresponding sentence, it **must not** satisfy the sentence in **1st row**.

-For example, if sentence is "animal tree" (left below), one sentence in **2nd row** is "hunting animal", "hunting animal by the tree" (middle below) also satisfy sentence in **1st row** ("animal tree") at the same time.
+For example, if sentence in **1st row** is "animal tree" (left below), one sentence in **2nd row** is "hunting animal", "hunting animal by the tree" (middle below) also satisfy sentence  ("animal tree") at the same time.
 Instead, the right below is right for "hunting animal".

 ![image](https://bongard-ow.s3.ap-northeast-2.amazonaws.com/images/tutorial/3.jpg)